nlesc-recruit/PowerSensor3/docs/CONFIGURATION.md

 # Configuration

-Please make sure that the PowerSensor is installed correctly by completing the [device installation guide](INSTALLATION_DEVICE.md) and [host library installation guide](INSTALLATION_HOST.md).
+Please make sure that PowerSensor3 is installed correctly by completing the [device installation guide](INSTALLATION_DEVICE.md) and [host library installation guide](INSTALLATION_HOST.md).

-## Configuring PowerSensor
+## Configuring PowerSensor3

-`psconfig` configures PowerSensor.
+`psconfig` configures PowerSensor3.
 For each of the up to 8 connected sensors, the type and calibration values can be set.
 These values are stored on the device's emulated EEPROM, so configuration only needs to happend once. `psconfig` can also toggle the attached display and print the current sensor values.

 `psconfig` accepts the parameters as described below.
 The order of parameters is important.
-Further on, we give examples of full configuration commands for a typical PowerSensor setup.
+Further on, we give examples of full configuration commands for a typical PowerSensor3 setup.

 ```bash
 $ psconfig -h